 As mentioned, several other circuits, including the neighboring Eighth Circuit, have adopted a more lenient totality-of-the-circumstances analysis.
 So, this question will probably wind up before the United States Supreme Court.

-Contact Experienced Attorneys
+Contact Experienced Lawyers

 Student loan discharge in bankruptcy may soon become easier.
-For a confidential consultation with an experienced bankruptcy attorney in Chicago, contact the Bentz Holguin Law Firm, LLC.
+For a confidential consultation with an experienced bankruptcy lawyer in Chicago, contact the Bentz Holguin Law Firm, LLC.
 We have offices in Illinois and Indiana.